FALL TERM 2024

 Instructor: Tyler McCreary

-Fossil fuels are regularly imagined to fuel the global economy, shaping its politics, and as a political curse that enriches elites while driving racial inequalities, ethnic conflicts, imperial wars, and expanding climatic crises.
-This course will trace the political economy of fossil fuels. critically querying these relations.
-To do so, the course takes a materialist lens to examine the relationship between energy and society, studying the social, political, economic, and environmental impacts of hydrocarbon development within a global capitalist society at multiple scales.
+Fossil Fuels!
+They are regularly imagined to contain incredible powers, both fueling the global economy and shaping its politics.
+Fossil fuels are portrayed as simultaneously indispensable to our economy and a tragic political curse that enriches elites while driving racial inequalities, colonial conflicts, and expanding climatic crises.
+However, tracing the political economy of fossil fuels demonstrates that these relations are not inevitable but the particular effects of the way that fossil fuels are integrated into the global circuits of racial capitalism.
+This course critically examines the political economy of fossil fuels, colonialism, and race.
+Doing so, the course takes an explicitly materialist lens to examine the relationship between energy and society, studying the social, political, economic, and environmental impacts of hydrocarbon development within a global capitalist society.
+Moreover, it focuses on how fossil capitalism is interlinked to uneven development at multiple scales.

 PECO 5900 [0.5 credit]